 LRV: 64

-Moving right along to the more “colorful” hues… A chameleon color, Sea Salt is a popular soft, muted green with green-gray undertones that would look beautiful in your farmhouse paint color palette.
+Moving right along to the more “colorful” hues… A chameleon color, Sea Salt is a popular soft, muted green with green-gray undertones.
+It would look beautiful in your farmhouse paint color palette.
 Being so versatile, it goes well with whites, grays, beiges, and greiges.

 6. Rainwashed SW 6211